Sri Samarth Ramdas pratishtha Hanuman

 Pune Then

-Today Pune is one of the best known cities of India.
+Today Pune is one of the best-known cities in India.
 It is also known as the cultural capital of Maharashtra.
-Human dwelling and settlement always bloom adjacent to a river normally.
-In the same way from time immemorial there was a settlement on the banks of river Mutha.
-The river Mutha confluences with Mula River and the settlement on the right bank of Mutha is the seeding or beginning of the present day Pune.
+Human dwellings and settlements always bloom adjacent to a river normally.
+In the same way from time immemorial, there was a settlement on the banks of river Mutha.
+The river Mutha confluences with the Mula River and the settlement on the right bank of Mutha is the seeding or beginning of present-day Pune.
 This settlement area is presently known as Kasabe.

 It was during Shivaji Maharaj’s time, the city was recreated with Kasabe Pune.
 With Kasabe Ganapati temple and Lal Mahal for his mother to reside Pune once again became habitable.

-Real development of Pune started once Bajirao Peshwe settled down with Pune as his headquarters for administration.
+The real development of Pune started once Bajirao Peshwe settled down with Pune as his headquarters for administration.
 New areas were developed and were known as Peth.
-Peth is basically a business location.
+Peth is a business location.
 [We could see that even Bangalore was developed with many Pet.]
-New peth were either named after the person who had developed it or it was called by the name of a day of the week.
+New peth was either named after the person who had developed it or was called by the name of a day of the week.

 Name Pune

-As per the historians there existed a Puneshwar Shiva temple along the banks of the river Mutha in Pune.
+Dulya Maruti Mandir, Ganesh Peth, Pune, Maharastra As per the historians there existed a Puneshwar Shiva temple along the banks of the river Mutha in Pune.
 Along with Puneshwar there existed another temple named Narayaneshwar.
-In the late thirteenth century Puneshwar temple was pulled down and converted into a dargah now called Younger Sheikh Salla Dargah, which stands in its place to this day.
+In the late thirteenth century, Puneshwar temple was pulled down and converted into a dargah now called Younger Sheikh Salla Dargah, which stands in its place to this day.

 Punewadi

 This place might have got the name Pune from Puneshwar.
 The original settlement of Pune was known as Punewadi.
-Punewadi is the area nestled between Mutha River to the North, Ambil stream to the West and Nagzari stream to the East.
-Settlements were along Nagzari stream and along the Ambil stream.
+Punewadi is the area nestled between the Mutha River to the North, the Ambil stream to the West, and the Nagzari stream to the East.
+Settlements were along the Nagzari stream and the Ambil stream.
 Various temples were spread along these settlements.
-Narayaneshwar, Punyeshwar, Kedareshwar and Kasaba Ganapati mandir are few to name.
+Narayaneshwar, Punyeshwar, Kedareshwar, and Kasaba Ganapati mandir are few to name.

 Nagzari stream

-Nagazari stream which is lined with a temple on its banks is also known as “Nagtheerth” implying the sacred position it held with people of those days.
-Sri Namdev had mentioned about this river in his work.
+The Nagazari stream which is lined with a temple on its banks is also known as ‘Nagtheerth’ implying the sacred position it held with people of those days.
+Sri Namdev had mentioned this river in his work.
 Out of the many temples along this stream, we will have a look at the temple dedicated to Sri Maruti.

 Ganesh, Mhasoba and Maruti Mandir

-It was a custom to have a temple for Sri Ganesha and Sri Maruti at the border of each village.
-This practice in prevalance could be seen even in present day Andhra, Karnakata and Maharastra.
-Apart from these two deities, a temple for Sri Mhasoba is also present in many villages of Maharastra.
-All these temples were found on the borders of the village and were believed that they bring good prosperity by removing all the obstacles and guard the village.
+Dulya Maruti Mandir, Ganesh Peth, Pune, Maharastra It was a custom to have a temple for Sri Ganesha and Sri Maruti at the border of each village.
+This practice in prevalence could be seen even in present-day Andhra, Karnataka, and Maharashtra.
+Apart from these two deities, a temple for Sri Mhasoba is also present in many villages of Maharashtra.
+All these temples were found on the borders of the village and were believed that they brought good prosperity by removing all the obstacles and guarding the village.

 Pune is no exception to this practice.
-Each time a new peth is developed or the existing peth is modified, then these temples will come up to demarcate the boundary of the path.
+Each time a new peth is developed or the existing peth is modified, then Maruti temples will come up to demarcate the boundary of the peth.

 Peths of Pune